bell-bot/MLP_Group_Project/src/Data/scripts/readme.md

 1) `ssh mlp1`
 2) `cd path/to/scripts/`
 3) `chmod 700 script_name.sh`
-4) _Optional_ You can use `screen` in order to bring background processes into foreground.
+4) _Optional_: You can use `screen` in order to bring background processes into foreground.
 This allows you to "save" linux shells so you can bring them back and see the progress
   -  `screen -S screen_name`.
 For example, `screen -S downloading_ted`.
   -   Please check this link to see how to attach or deattach: https://www.rackaid.com/blog/linux-screen-tutorial-and-how-to/ ,
   -   This is also a useful resouce for helpful commands: https://linuxize.com/post/how-to-use-linux-screen/
 5) `longjob -c ./script_name.sh`.
 You will be prompted to enter your DICE password.
   - In case you didn't use screen, you can use `ps -ef | grep script_name.sh` to see if the process is running (although I recommend using `screen` personally)
 6) Done!
-  - _Optional_ You can come back to see progress by using `screen` commands or by checking processes using `ps`.
+  - _Optional_: You can come back to see progress by using `screen` commands or by checking processes using `ps`.